 Getting Started with Cryptocurrency Trading

 The first step in trading cryptocurrency is to choose a reliable cryptocurrency exchange.
 An exchange is a platform where you can buy, sell, and trade cryptocurrencies.
 Some popular exchanges include Binance, Coinbase, and Kraken.
+If you have multiple exchange accounts you can create your own crypto portfolio tracker and manage them all from one place.

 Once you have chosen an exchange, you will need to set up an account.
 This involves providing personal information and verifying your identity.
 You may also need to link a bank account or credit card to your exchange account to fund your trades.